 Wildfires have always been a real threat, an unstoppable force that can take away your property in minutes.
 They have become especially frequent recently, due to the climate changes and the temperature rise.
 When the heat is literally around the corner, you must be prepared to leave on a very short notice.

 What items must you include in a preparedness kit for a wildfire?
-The top 10 items are:
+The most necessary items are:

 - First aid kit

 - Flashlight + batteries

 - Important documents, specifically your ID

 - Pet food, if you’re evacuating with pets